nmrt/tdg/README.md

 [How to run things
 locally](https://github.com/mrdoob/three.js/wiki/How-to-run-things-locally).

 There are different configurations in `levels/`.
-Just replace the contents of `preferences.json` with one of them and reload `tdg.html`. ;)
+Specify a level with query parameter like `?level=cross-fire` or default one will be used.